i3D-net/ONE-GameHosting-SDK-Unreal/ArcusExample/README.md

 2. In the Unreal Engine Editor select `Edit -> Plugins`.
 3. Search for `Arcus` to find the `ONEGameHostingPlugin` plugins.
 4. Enable both plugins and restart the Unreal Engine Editor.
-5. Open the `ONEGameHostingExample` with the Unreal Engine Editor.
+5. Open the `ArcusExample` with the Unreal Engine Editor.
-6. In `File -> Package Project -> Build Target` select: `ONEGameHostingExampleServer`.
+6. In `File -> Package Project -> Build Target` select: `ArcusExampleServer`.
 7. Package the project to a folder of your choice by selecting: `File -> Package Project -> Windows (64-bits)`.
 Note: `Linux` and `Windows (32-bits)` are also supported.